 Every kitchen these days has a microwave.
 It’s a must-have for people leading busy lives.
 But here’s a question those looking to renovate their existing kitchen, or install an entirely new one, rarely consider: where exactly do you put the microwave?
 On the benchtop?
 Above the fridge?
 In a cupboard?
 The more you think about it, the more confusing it gets.

-So to help you out, the team at Rosemount Kitchens in Melbourne decided to create this post to go through the pros and cons, and rights and wrongs, of where the microwave lives in your home’s most important room.
+So to help you out, the team at Rosemount Kitchens decided to create this post to go through the pros and cons, and rights and wrongs, of where the microwave lives in your home’s most important room.

 Microwave do’s and don’ts